ceph/ceph/doc/dev/crimson/crimson.rst

     for additional Seastar-specific command line options.

 ``--cyanstore``
-    use CyanStore as the object store backend.
+    Use CyanStore as the object store backend.

 ``--bluestore``
     Use the alienized BlueStore as the object store backend.
 This is the default.